German submarine U-47 (1938): First patrol

 Just after dawn on 5 September, Engelbert Endrass – serving as first watch officer aboard U-47 – spotted SS Bosnia zigzagging and in a darkened state.
 Prien surfaced and fired a single shot from his 88 mm deck gun to stop the ship but instead Bosnia made steam and began radioing an alert ('SSS') along with its name and position.
 Prien then immediately fired an additional four rounds of which three hit the ship, prompting its crew to abandon ship.
 U-47 rendered assistance to the crew of Bosnia, bringing them aboard the submarine and helping to set up a lifeboat which had capsized during the crew's escape.
 A Norwegian vessel also arrived and took all of the survivors aboard.
-Following its departure, Prien fired a single torpedo which wrecked the ship which sank with its load of sulfur almost immediately.
+Following its departure, Prien fired a single torpedo which sank the ship with its load of sulfur almost immediately.
 The 2,407 GRT Bosnia became the second British vessel, and first freighter, sunk after Athenia.

-It was later the next day during which U-47 encountered a larger British freighter, the 4,086 GRT SS Rio Carlo.
+It was later the next day when U-47 encountered a larger British freighter, the 4,086 GRT SS Rio Carlo.
 Again, Prien opted to surface and initiate a gun attack on the merchant.
 While the Rio Carlo did stop moving, it nonetheless broadcast the submarine alert, prompting Prien to fire an ineffective warning shot.
-A further three shots from the deck gun onto the bridge of Rio Carlo, upon which the broadcast ceased and the crew abandoned ship.
+A further three shots from the deck gun were fired onto the bridge of Rio Carlo, upon which the broadcast ceased and the crew abandoned ship.
 Once the crew was away, Prien finished the vessel and sent its mixed cargo to the bottom with a single torpedo.
 While U-47's crew was inspecting the lifeboats and ensuring the survivors had provisions, an aircraft appeared and U-47 dived, departing the area and leaving the crew to others to rescue.

 On 7 September, Prien encountered yet another British freighter, and once again initiated a surface attack on it.
 Attempting to escape, SS Gartavon broadcast the submarine alert, drawing fire from the deck gun.
-The mast and radio antenna were destroyed by the fire and the ship came about while the crew put to in a lifeboat.
+The mast and radio antenna were destroyed and the ship came about while the crew put into a lifeboat.
 Surprising Prien, the Gartavon crew had rigged the ship to get underway in an attempt to ram the attacking submarine.
 It began to make steam after its crew departed and Prien was forced to take emergency measures to avoid the vessel.
-After avoiding the abandoned Gartavon, Prien inspected the lifeboat and after its crew declined the offer to fetch a second lifeboat from the circling freighter, he left them.
-(All survived.)
+After avoiding the abandoned Gartavon, Prien inspected the lifeboat and after its crew declined the offer to fetch a second lifeboat from the circling freighter, he left them; all of the crew survived.
 Prien refused to radio for assistance on account of the attempt to ram him.
 He returned to Gartavon and attempted to finish her as he had his previous victims, but the torpedo malfunctioned and Prien instead used the deck gun to wreck the ship and sink its cargo of iron ore.

 During this first patrol, which ended with her arrival in Kiel on 15 September 1939, three vessels were sunk for a total of 8,270 GRT.